tsangkai/multirobot_localization/README.md

 ## Other Multirobot Cooperative Localization Algorithms

 We simulate 4 other algorithms for comparision.
 We rename and classify them to emphasize the structural difference.
-The first category is the local state (LS) algorithms, where each robot only tracks its own spatial state.
-The other category is the global state (GS) algorithms, where each robot tracks the state of the entire robot team.
+For algorithms in which each robot only tracks its own spatial state, we call them local state (LS) algorithms, in order to distinguish from our algorithm in which the spatial state of the entire robot team is tracked in each robot.

 ### LS-Cen

 ### LS-CI

 ### LS-SCI

-This algorithm follows the same strucutre of the proposed algorithm but the communication update is realized by the split covariance intersection in [].

 ### LS-BDA